'Tiger King' Star Joe Exotic to Be Resentenced in Murder-for-Hire Case

 Basically, Maldonado-Passage was found guilty of twice attempting to hire (two different) people to murder Baskin.
 His 22-year sentence considered those attempts as separately punishable offenses.
 Maldonado-Passage’s attorneys argued the two attempts should have been considered together, as the goal, intended victim and basic time frame was the same.

-The first time, Maldonado-Passage paid one of his workers to kill Baskin.
-The second time, Maldonado-Passage attempted to hire an undercover FBI agent to do the deed.
+The first time, Maldonado-Passage paid one of his workers $3,000 to go to Florida to kill Baskin in November 2017.
+According to the Justice Department, he promised to pay that man more money after she was dead.
+The second time, just a month later, Maldonado-Passage attempted to hire an undercover FBI agent to do the deed.

+Maldonado-Passage has outright accused Baskin of killing her former husband and either feeding his remains to the tigers or dumping the body in a septic tank on their property.

 In a Wednesday opinion, the United States Court of Appeals 10th Circuit agreed with Maldonado-Passage’s lawyers.